plukacs/lab-governance/README.md

 #### Accountabilities
 - Giving info to HR
-- Tracking allocation information for slaes
+- Tracking allocation information for sales
 - Giving info to biz for return calibaration

 #### Domains
-- Allocation of human resources
+- Allocation of human resources on projects and branches

 ### Biz, Biz Dev	- Petak